 Paul has been teaching technology for a number of years, especially the creation of digital audio and video.
 He lives in Florida.

-In this article, I look at what are the advantages and disadvantages of TV.
+In this article, I explore the advantages and disadvantages of TV watching.

 7 Advantages of Television

 1. It can act as a very useful general source of information.
 You can watch the news on television and see what is happening currently.
 You can watch history, travel, nature, biography documentaries.
 Essentially, TVs can supply an almost endless flow of factual information.